 While the honeycomb cake is familiar to various Asian cuisines, the ingredients in the Vietnamese cake make it unique.
 The cake is so named because of its interior.
 Air pockets formed in the baking process create an intricate pattern that is comparable to the pockets in a honeycomb.
 When sliced, this structure increases the beauty of the cake as well as creating a unique texture.

 What sets the Banh Bo Nuong apart is the ingredients used to prepare it.
 The cake has an attractive green hue and a sweet flavor that is hard to resist.
-Banh BO Nuong is eaten as a snack or in some cases as a sweet dessert to complement a meal.
+Banh BO Nuong is eaten as a snack or in some cases as a sweet dessert to compliment a meal.
 It also goes well with a cup of tea.

 Most people will have a few failures in preparing this Vietnamese cake before they make the perfect cake.
 This is because the ingredients must be in the correct proportions.
 In addition, every step must be followed precisely for your cake to cook successfully.